 - You will also have risk cover

 - Returns are not guaranteed and would depend on the market or on the performance of the Insurance company

-- Returns can be tax-free only if the life cover is more than 10 time of premium paid.
+- Returns can be tax-free only if the life cover is more than 10 times of premium paid.
 But the option of 10 times cover would impact the returns.

-- Mostly all single premium policy offer 1.25 times of premium paid.
+- Mostly all single premium policies offer 1.25 times of premium paid.
 Thus proceeds also become taxable

 - Capital in fixed deposit is liquid and can be withdrawn.

-- Minimum tenure of single premium is 10 year.
+- The minimum tenure of a single premium is 10 years.
 Early surrender would have a cost.

-It is better to opt for Mutual Fund in place of Fixed Deposit
+It is better to opt for Mutual Fund in place of a Fixed Deposit